Diving into History: Unraveling the Tale of the “Darwin Princess” and “Booya”

 • Mark Tozer says:

-Hi Darren, I have spent many hours diving the Princess and Booya, next dry season i will get back to finish my investigations an both wrecks.i have hundreds of videos and photos of both wrecks
+Hi Darren, I have spent many hours diving the Princess and Booya, next dry season i will get back to finish my investigations an both wrecks.i have hours of videos and photos of both wrecks

 Leave a Reply